Yesterday's Men (TV programme): Documentary

-In addition to Wilson, the documentary features interviews with former cabinet ministers such as James Callaghan, Roy Jenkins and Denis Healey and Barbara Castle.
-Future prime minister (and Wilson's eventual successor) Callaghan is thought to be already too old for the job at almost 60.
-Jenkins tries to evade the question of whether—owing to his positive view of entry into the European Economic Community (later the European Union)—he might ultimately lead a party faction in a split over the issue.
+In addition to Wilson, the documentary features interviews with former cabinet ministers including James Callaghan, Roy Jenkins, Denis Healey and Barbara Castle.
+Future prime minister (and Wilson's eventual successor) Callaghan was thought to be already too old for the job at almost 60.
+Jenkins tried to evade the question of whether—owing to his optimistic view of the entry into the European Economic Community (later the European Union)—he might ultimately lead a party faction in a split over the issue.

-The political difficulties of being in opposition are discussed, including the problems implicit in opposing the Industrial Relations Bill when the Labour government had made its own attempt, with the "In Place of Strife" white paper, to change the legal framework under which industrial disputes should proceed.
-Callaghan, who had opposed "In Place of Strife", refuses to say whether it was appropriate for Castle to shadow her previous portfolio.
-Peter Jenkins, a journalist on The Guardian, is interviewed about the political situation and comments about the leading figures.
+The political difficulties of the opposition are discussed, including the problems implicit in opposing the Industrial Relations Bill when the Labour government had made its attempt, with the "In Place of Strife" white paper, to change the legal framework under which industrial disputes should proceed.
+Callaghan, who had opposed "In Place of Strife", refused to say whether it was appropriate for Castle to shadow her previous portfolio.
+Peter Jenkins, a journalist on The Guardian, was interviewed about the political situation and leading figures.